-New AMD Radeon Instinct line-up with 7nm Vega GPU released
+The new, 7nm Vega-based AMD Radeon Instinct line-up is released

 Working For Notebookcheck

-The AMD Radeon Instinct line of GPUs are extremely high-powered accelerators for applications such as machine learning.
-Its most recent variants have graduated to 7nm status, with Vega 20 architecture, as anticipated.
+AMD Radeon Instinct GPUs are extremely high-powered accelerators for applications such as machine learning.
+Their most recent generation has graduated to 7nm status, with Vega 20 architecture as anticipated.
 It pushes these cards (the Instinct MI50 and MI60) into the teraflops in terms of advanced peak precision.

 On the other hand, we expected that the new Radeon Instincts would make it to a TDP of 400W.
 This has not entirely been realized, although the MI50 and 60 are associated with a respectable 300W.
 Finally, the new Instincts are capable of PCIe 4.0 (although this may require pairing with the EPYC Rome CPU lineup).
 All in all, it is clear that the new Radeon Instincts are shaping up to be super-powered GPUs for next-level deep learning.